adele interview: world exclusive first interview in three years

 When We Were Young could be the album's Rolling In The Deep.
 A great big fat love song, it's a 70s styled shimmery disco ballad produced by Ariel Rechtshaid and co-written with Tobias Jesso Jr., an unknown (until Adele tweeted about him to her 23.4m followers) who she discovered after hearing his song Hollywood.
 She flew to LA and recorded it on Philip Glass's piano, as you do, at Tobias's friend's nan's house in Brentwood.
 "It used to be this mad party house and for some reason his piano was there so we wrote the song on that."

-A Million Years Ago, produced again by Kurstin channels Celia Cruz's Tito Puente years and puts more tears in our eyes.
+, produced again by Kurstin channels Celia Cruz's Tito Puente years and puts more tears in our eyes.
 Well, my eyes.
-I miss the air/ I miss my friends/ I miss my mother/ I miss it when life was a party to be thrown /but that was a million years ago.
 "Do you really like that one?" she says looking genuinely surprised.
 "That only went on the record three days ago, right at the last minute.
 It's very stripped-back, it's very 19.
 It's just me on guitar."
 She decides to play one more track.
 "Do you want to hear the Danger Mouse one or the Bruno Mars one?"
 It's an impossible decision, so she makes it for me and plays both.
 River Lea is a Hometown 3.0 of sorts.
 'When I grew up as a child I grew up on the River Lea/ Now there's some of that water in me.
 To wit: I'll never change.
 Tottenham is my mind, body and soul.'
 The Bruno Mars one is all sorts of everything.
 'We was gonna make something cool, but then we were having too much fun.'
 It throws every piece of Barbara Streisand, Bette Midler diva shtick at the wall to immense, overwhelming effect.
 It even has a key change.
 It's brilliantly ridiculous.
 "I've never sung so hard in me whole life.
 Can you imagine the fun me and Bruno had making that?"
 Yes, frankly.

 Unlike her first two albums, which had distinct soul, R&B and bluegrass overtures, 25 feels firmly centered in contemporary pop although there are some very decisive nods to the 70s — The Carpenters, Aretha, Carly Simon and Stevie Nicks, who she met recently at Fleetwood Mac's 02 show.
 She takes great joy in reenacting their encounter.
 "I was sobbing all over her, oh my god.
 I don't really like crying in front of famous people because it's awkward and it can make them feel really uncomfortable.
 But I couldn't contain myself."